 Lower down on the page you’ll find the ‘Word Cloud’ which provides greater depth than the tables above and allows you analyse the sentiment for app reviews containing a specific word with a single click.

 Topics can be used to see at a glance what the most common themes are in your app reviews.
-Topics are listed in order of popularity, with the most popular topic showing at the top of the screen.
-You can see at a glance how many app reviews have been classified into each topic and a breakdown of how many were positive and how many were negative.
+They are listed in order of popularity, with the most popular topic showing at the top of the screen.
+You can easily see how many app reviews have been classified into each topic and a breakdown of how many were positive and how many were negative.

 Click on a topic to see a list of the related app reviews and to see a timeline which shows whether your customers think you’re improving in this area or not.